-- Freshman A student who has earned less than 32 semester hours of credit; this classification may be appropriate for applicants or admitted students who have not sent all official transcripts to Athens State University. - Sophomore A student who has earned a minimum of 32 semester hours of credit; this classification may be appropriate for joint or early admission students, or for admitted students who have not sent all official transcripts to Athens State University. - Junior A student who has earned a minimum of 64 semester hours of credit or who has received an associate's degree from an accredited two-year college. - Senior A student who has earned a minimum of 93 semester hours of credit. - Non-degree Seeking A student admitted in order to achieve a limited objective and who is not pursuing a degree.
+- Freshman A student who has earned less than 30 semester hours of credit; this classification may be appropriate for applicants or admitted students who have not sent all official transcripts to Athens State University. - Sophomore A student who has earned a minimum of 30 semester hours of credit. - Junior A student who has earned a minimum of 60 semester hours of credit. - Senior A student who has earned a minimum of 90 semester hours of credit. - Non-degree Seeking A student admitted in order to achieve a limited objective and who is not pursuing a degree.
 (See the Admissions section of this catalog for additional details.)